awsdocs/aws-kms-developer-guide/doc_source/viewing-keys-cli.md

 The [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation returns details about the specified KMS key\.
 To identify the KMS key, use the [key ID](concepts.md#key-id-key-id), [key ARN](concepts.md#key-id-key-ARN), [alias name](concepts.md#key-id-alias-name), or [alias ARN](concepts.md#key-id-alias-ARN)\.

+Unlike the [ListKeys](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListKeys.html) operation, which displays only KMS keys in the caller's account and Region, authorized users can use the `DescribeKey` operation to get details about KMS keys in other accounts\.

 **Note**
 The `DescribeKey` response includes both `KeySpec` and `CustomerMasterKeySpec` members with the same values\.
 The `CustomerMasterKeySpec` member is deprecated\.